numpy/numpy/doc/source/reference/maskedarray.generic.rst

 * by using the :func:`getdata` function.

 None of these methods is completely satisfactory if some entries have been marked as invalid.
-As a general rule, invalid data should not be relied on.
-If a representation of the array is needed without any masked entries, it is recommended to fill the array with the :meth:`filled` method.
+As a general rule, where a representation of the array is required without any masked entries, it is recommended to fill the array with the :meth:`filled` method.